 Seasonal Affective Disorder

-Season affective disorder is a type of depression that occurs at the same time every year.
+Seasonal affective disorder or seasonal depression is a type of depression that occurs at the same time every year.
 Most often it happens during the late fall and winter months, but some people may experience it in the spring or early summer.
-If you experience the symptoms listed below each year, take steps to improve your mood and motivation.

 - Decreased energy